16 Halo Top Flavors, Ranked

-But how does Halo Top really stack up?
+But how does Halo Top really stack up against itself?
 As the resident, self-proclaimed ice cream connoisseur, it seemed only fitting that I sample each flavor.
-Halo Top's dairy-free line up has been excluded from this ranking because we're talking ice cream here.
-Nineteen pints and a frightening amount of spoons later, here’s how they each hold up:
+Halo Top’s Keto and dairy-free lineups has been excluded from this ranking because we're talking ice cream here.
+Nineteen pints and a frightening amount of spoons later, here’s how they each hold up.

 Have you ever dined in one of those grandiose, fancy establishments where in between courses a smart-suited server brings you some strange, unconfirmed substance piled with pillowy foam?
 It doesn’t taste like much, but you’re told it cleans your palate to prepare you for upcoming courses.
 Well, meet Halo Top’s verifiable palate cleansing pint: pistachio.
 The neon green ice cream bears no resemblance or taste to the tree nut, although it does have a wonderfully creamy consistency and would certainly play a reliable understudy if said fancy restaurant were to ever run out of that foam stuff.

-Is it a good or bad thing (or maybe you don’t care) that all of Halo Top’s coffee flavors seem to suspiciously reek of Starbucks Frappuccinos?
-I suppose if you’re into slurping frothy, sugar-drenched coffee drinks tinged with caramel and crowned with pillows of whipped cream -- without all the added sugar -- then you’re golden with this flavor.
-However, upon tasting this flavor, symptoms may include systematically slipping back into your 10-year-old Ugg boots.
+Is it a good or bad thing (or maybe you don’t care) that all of Halo Top’s coffee iterations are suspiciously reminiscent of Starbucks Frappuccinos?
+I suppose if you’re into slurping frothy, sugar-laden blended drinks heavily drizzled with caramel and crowned with pillows of whipped cream, then you’re golden with this flavor.
+Upon tasting this, though, you may find yourself slipping back into your 10-year-old Ugg boots and putting on Nora Jones.

 OK, but where are the cookies?
 There’s plenty of cream, for sure, but the cookies?
 Non-existent.
-Which just leaves us at & cream.
+Which just leaves us at 50-percent flavor delivery with the “& cream.”

-While the newest, seasonal flavor seemingly harks back to summers spent spooning burst blueberries piled with sugary dough clusters, this pint results in that rather thick, blueberry yogurt-like taste.
-That’s not bad, necessarily (if you’re into that kind of thing), and the big hunks of pie dough swirled throughout certainly don’t hurt.
+While the perma-seasonal flavor seemingly harks back to summers spent spooning burst blueberries piled with sugary dough clusters, this pint results in that rather thick, blueberry yogurt-like taste.
+That’s not bad necessarily if you like a bit of tang.
+The big hunks of pie dough swirled throughout certainly don’t hurt either.

 12. Chocolate Mocha Chip